yehudasa/rgw-object-broker/README.md

 offering of block and file storage on demand.
 This project seeks to demonstrate that by using the Kubernetes-Incubator's Service-Catalog, it is now also possible to bring this dynamic provisioning to S3 object storage.
-This broker is designed to be used with Gluster-Kubernetes S3.
+This broker is designed to be used with [Gluster-Kubernetes](https://github.com/jarrpa/gluster-kubernetes).

 See our detailed [command flow diagram](./docs/Service-Catalog-Published.png) for an overview of the system.